 About Jean Monnet Scholars’ Association

-- The policies, fundamental mechanisms and institutions of the EU;
+- EU policies, main mechanisms and institutions

-Jean Monnet Scholars’ Association Executive Board
+Jean Monnet Scholars’ Association